-This is my third year in Hyderabad.
+This is my third year at Hyderabad.
 Somehow I always ended up missing the popular festivals here.
-Some of it may have to do with my aversion to go to places that are too crowded.
+Some of it may have to do with my aversion to going to places that are too crowded.
 This time I did step out on the Day 1 of Ganesha Utsav.

-The size of the idol can be estimated from how it makes the crane look like a toy.
+The size of the idol can be estimated by how it makes the crane look like a toy.
 If you look at the man standing on the trunk, you would know that the face itself is 7-8 feet tall.

-Ganesha Idols & Artists
+Idols & Artists

 All the Ganeshas had the essential elephant head, but it could take any avatar on this street.
 He could be his father Shiva, he could be the Krishna, he could be Venkateshwara and even flaunt his six-pack abs.
 I would have wanted the aesthetics to be better but then the enthusiasm and liveliness made up for the lack of it.
-The sheer numbers and varieties of Ganesha indicated the scale at which the festival is celebrated.
+The sheer numbers and varieties of the statues indicated the scale at which the festival is celebrated.

 From here we moved to Shah Ali Banda, closer to Charminar to see the big Laddus that Sweet shops there sell.
-Our first stop was on the main road that had big conical motichoor laddus from less than a Kg to 20+ kgs, decorated with silver foil.
-There were white modaks as well but in their small usual shapes.
+Our first stop was on the main road that had big conical Motichoor laddus from less than a Kg to 20+ kgs, decorated with silver foil.
+There were white Modaks as well but in their small usual shapes.

 Kalash shaped Laddu